JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion6.md

 ```

 This console app will store the sharding entries in the FileStore Cache using a format which makes it easier to to read (but is slightly slower).
 But when your application adds / changes an sharding entry it will use your applications's setup of the DistributedFileStoreCache will take over and the default settings means it stored more compactly, which is faster.

+## 5. Register the FileStore Cache (if not already there)

+The default implementation of the `IGetSetShardingEntries service uses the [Net.DistributedFileStoreCache](https://github.com/JonPSmith/Net.DistributedFileStoreCache).
+Therefore you need to make sure that you have registered the DistributedFileStoreCache during startup - see the [Register the DistributedFileStoreCache](https://github.com/JonPSmith/AuthPermissions.AspNetCore/wiki/Configuring-sharding#2-register-the-distributedfilestorecache) document.

+_NOTE: You might already registered for another use, like ["down for maintenance"](https://www.thereformedprogrammer.net/how-to-take-an-asp-net-core-web-site-down-for-maintenance/) feature._

 END